umalabs/.github/profile/README.md

 UMA Labs focuses on the innovative use of authentication and authorization technologies in open networks in conformance with the [NIST Special Publication 800-63C](https://pages.nist.gov/800-63-3/sp800-63c.html), Digital Identity Guidelines: Federation and Assertions.
 We introduce a new proxied architecture through the [Identity Propagation and Assertions](https://github.com/umalabs/identity-propagation-and-assertions) project.
 This architecture is beneficial for cross-domain API protection systems.

-As a proof of concept, we developed [Propagator](https://github.com/umalabs/propagator) — a system with a generic API that can deliver documents (JSON, EDI, ...) and binary files across security boundaries.
+As a proof of concept, we developed [Propagator](https://github.com/umalabs/propagator) — a file delivery system with a generic API that can send and receive documents (JSON, EDI, PDF, ...) and files (multimedia) across security boundaries.